eladnava/applicationize/README.md

 # Applicationize
 [![Gitter](https://badges.gitter.im/Join%20Chat.svg)](https://gitter.im/eladnava/applicationize?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge)

 > **Note:** Applicationize is no longer supported.
-Google Chrome has officially stopped supporting Packaged Apps, rendering Applicationize useless.
+Google Chrome has officially stopped running Packaged Apps, rendering Applicationize unusable.
 Google Chrome now comes with a built-in feature called Application Shortcuts.
 It basically makes it possible to convert any web page (or web app) into a desktop app by clicking the hamburger icon in the top right -> More Tools -> "Create Shortcut" and ticking "Open as window".
 It is recommended to migrate to using this built-in feature, or consider an alternative solution such as [nativefier](https://github.com/nativefier/nativefier).

 Applicationize converts your favorite web apps into desktop apps with their own dedicated launcher icon.